Torsion-Audio/Scyclone/README.md

 ## Further notes
 - (On macOS) The binaries are not notarized yet, therefore check your security settings when you run the application or build the plugin/standalone yourself.
-- (On apple silicon systems) The apple silicon builds are not fully functional yet.
+- Apple's arm64 processors are supported with the latest update.

 ## References